decentralised-dataexchange/automated-data-agreements/README.md

 ## Participate:

-If you are interesting in the work package please contact the coordinator of the work package and
+If you are interesting in the work package please contact the coordinator of the work package: Jan Lindquist